codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/cd-examples/deploy-to-heroku.md

 ## Pipeline Example #2: Deploy a Docker Image to Heroku

-This example differs from the plugin usage, as it will deploy a built Docker image to Heroku.
+This example differs from the plugin usage, as it deploys a built Docker image to Heroku.

 Note that you need to change the environment variables to your respective values.
 You can do this directly [in the YAML itself]({{site.baseurl}}/docs/how-to-guides/migrating-from-travis-ci/#environment-variables), or through the Codefresh UI.
 Navigate to the in-line editor, and to the right you will find a tab lebeled **Variables**.